mqus/jetbrains-albert-plugin/README.md

 Type `jb ` in the prompt, followed by your search term.
 Albert should show you a list of matching projects, scraped from your "recently edited" list of your Jetbrains IDEs.
 It tries to match the path of your project directory (not e.g. any files or contents).

+## Creating the project launcher:

+For this plugin to find the editors, you need to create a command line launcher for them.
+This is done by opening the IDE (for example PyCharm) and then going to `Tools -> Create Command-line Launcher...`.
+This will create a launcher (for example, `charm`) that this plugin will be able to find.

 ## Contributors:

 Thomas Queste (@tomsquest)